 Each player controls one character in the game.
 You, as the DM, control the entire supporting cast, called nonplayer characters (NPCs).
-Everyone from the bit characters to the prominent allies and adversaries that inhabit your campaign are yours to use as you see fit.
+All the roles from the bit characters to the prominent allies and adversaries that inhabit your campaign are yours to use as you see fit.
 These are the people (and creatures) that the player characters interact with, and they're all yours to breathe life into.
-Most of your NPC cast of thousands will require only a key descriptor or a single detail that helps you play a role, as well as a single skill or other key statistic that might come into play.
-Some NPCs can even be improvised on the spot as the need arises.
+Most of your NPC cast of thousands will require only a key descriptor or a single detail that helps you play a role.
+Many NPCs can even be improvised on the spot as the need arises.
 You need to create full-on game statistics for an NPC only if that character is an opponent or a major ally.
 Otherwise, just like in the movies, you need to put together only as much as you think you're going to use in the game.

 Whether an NPC serves as a walk-on or has a minor or major role in the story, play each one as an individual.
 Roleplay!
 Nothing makes an NPC come alive like roleplaying a key feature to give him or her personality and pizzazz.
 For major NPCs, such as the dastardly villain or the regal king who hires the adventurers, roleplay to the hilt.
+Even the lowliest kobold minions, though, really come alive if they have distinctive voices - even if all they ever say is, "I am slain!"
 Ham it up, act it out, and make each character memorable in the scene.

 As a cast of thousands, a good DM needs to separate his or her role as DM from his or her role as the controller of the supporting characters.
 Your NPCs shouldn't know everything that you know about the story and the previous actions of the player characters.
 Also, your NPCs shouldn't become the heroes of the story, outshining the player characters and stealing the spotlight from them.
 Be fair (there's that phrase again) and play each NPC within the confines of the specific role you imagined for him or her.
 Sure, you want to sometimes get the drop on the player characters, but most of the time, if the players make smart choices or the dice fall in their favor, don't use your power to get the upper hand.
-If the player characters stumble into it.
+If the player characters have set a perfect ambush for your goblin raiders, let the goblin raiders stumble into it.